nf-core/tools/docs/lint_errors.md

   * The nextflow timeline, trace, report and DAG should be enabled by default (set to `true`)
 * `process.cpus`, `process.memory`, `process.time`
   * Default CPUs, memory and time limits for tasks
+* `params.input`
+  * Input parameter to specify input data, specify this to avoid a warning
+  * Typical usage:
+    * `params.input`: Input data that is not NGS sequencing data

 The following variables throw warnings if missing: